Myorignl/Election-Analysis/README.md

 ![Election Results](https://user-images.githubusercontent.com/104601282/176951644-9677bf19-5542-499e-8e65-56b610eb9a26.png)

 ## Challenge Overview
   * importing the data was a challenge, had issues with teh folder location and teh name convenction of the CSV file.
 Once resolved the code began working correctly.
+My path was set as: file_to_load = os.path.join("Res","election_results.csv")

   * The destination folder was captalized, when creating a path the  names have to be exact or an error is generated.
+The save file was set as: file_to_save = os.path.join("Election_Analysis.txt")

   * Each new variable has to be declared or the code is unable to read.
 A variable name should not be repeated as it will not run corrently

 ## Challenge Summary